godotengine/godot-docs/about/faq.rst

-If there really is a desire to make your game also work on ancient devices with tiny screens (less than 300 pixels in width), you can use the :ref:`export option <doc_exporting_images>` to shrink images, and set that build to be used for certain screen sizes in the App Store or Google Play.
+If there really is a desire to make your game also work on ancient devices with tiny screens (less than 300 pixels in width), you can use the export option to shrink images, and set that build to be used for certain screen sizes in the App Store or Google Play.

 I have a great idea that will make Godot better.
 What do you think?
 -------------------------------------------------------------------